-Under paragraph 2 a nursery operator's return of income must include the value of all produce held and not disposed of at the beginning and at the end of each year of assessment.
+Under paragraph 2 of the First Schedule a nursery operator's return of income must include the value of all produce held and not disposed of at the beginning and at the end of each year of assessment.

-The value of consumable stores, such as fuel, spare parts, fertilizer and materials for packing, held at the end of the year of assessment for farming purposes, must not be included as trading stock because farmers are excluded from the ambit of section 22.
-In addition such consumables do not constitute produce and are therefore not required to be brought to account as opening or closing stock under paragraph 2.
-The amount that a farmer may claim as a deduction for consumable stores may, however, be limited under section 23H when the liability for the goods has been incurred but the goods have not been supplied during the year of assessment.
-A nursery operator who acquires goods such as fertilizer and compost for the purposes of resale will have to bring those goods to account as trading stock since such activities do not comprise farming operations.
+The value of consumable stores, such as fuel, spare parts, fertilizer and materials for packing, held at the end of the year of assessment for farming purposes, must not be brought to account as trading stock because section 22 excludes a trade of farming.
+Such amounts will also not be brought to account under paragraph 2 since they do not comprise produce.
+However, to the extent that such consumable stores are held for non-farming purposes, such as fertiliser acquired for resale, they must be brought to account under section 22.

+The amount that a farmer may claim as a deduction for consumable stores may, however, be limited under section 23F when the liability for the goods has been incurred but the goods have not been supplied during the year of assessment.

-&lt;sup>9 (2000) 63 SATC 161 (SEC) at 170.
+10 (2000) 63 SATC 161 (SEC) at 170.

-&lt;sup>10 (1991) 55 SATC 26 (C).
+11 (1991) 55 SATC 26 (C).

 The term "produce" is not defined in the Act, and therefore, its ordinary dictionary meaning is retained, which is natural or agricultural products as opposed to manufactured goods.
+12

 The general rule is that crops accede to the soil in the same way that permanent buildings or improvements do.
-12
+13